saeedhosan/secondvintage-crm/README.md

 ## Overview

 The **SecondVintage CRM** is a high-performance, specialized, and data-intensive **Customer Relationship Management (CRM) and Inventory System** built for the vintage watch market.
-It is architected as a **Full stack application**, utilizing a **Laravel for backend** with a **React/Inertia.js frontend**.
+It is architected as a **Full-stack application**, utilizing a **Laravel for backend** with a **React + Inertia.js for frontend**.

-**What:** A centralized, scalable platform for managing a large volume of high-value vintage watch inventory and synchronizing sales across multiple external auction platforms (e.g Catawiki, Tradera).
+**What:** A centralized, scalable platform for managing a large volume of high-value vintage watch inventory and synchronizing sales across multiple external auction platforms (e.g, Catawiki, Tradera).

-**Why & Problem Solved:** Developed to solve critical issues around **fragmented data integrity**, slow performance at high scale (10,000+ items), and the excessive manual effort required for listing, logistics, and financial tracking across disparate third-party services.
+**Why & Problem Solved:** Developed to solve critical issues around **fragmented data integrity**, slow performance at high scale (80k+ items), and the excessive manual effort required for listing, logistics, and financial tracking across disparate third-party services.
 **Purpose:** To automate complex workflows, maintain data consistency, centralize financial reporting, and ensure a highly responsive user experience despite large datasets and asynchronous API interactions.

 ## Challenge / Problem Solved